-I never thought I liked salad because all I ever saw when I was growing up was insipid iceberg lettuce, dry pre-shredded carrots and gloppy ranch dressing.
+I never thought I liked green salad because all I ever saw when I was growing up was insipid iceberg lettuce, dry pre-shredded carrots and gloppy ranch dressing.
 Now that kind of salad has its place, just not in my kitchen.
 Salad can be much more adventurous and delicious.

 I have a little formula I like to use when composing a salad.
 Feel free to add your own tips in the comment section so we can all benefit.